aniketdassrit1/Interview-Prep-Notes/Angular/ImpTopics.md

 * State management with Rxjs
 * Dependency injection and Zones
 * Shadow DOM
+* Services
+* Decorator
+* If your data model is updated outside the ‘Zone’, explain the process how will you the view
 * Unit testing - Karma and Jasmine